lightonai/adversarial-robustness-by-design/README.md

 We study a defense mechanism involving an Optical Processing Units and Direct Feedback Alignment algorithm against adversarial attacks.
 We show how such defense provides robustness vs white-box attacks, transfer attacks and black-box attacks.
 Finally we provide an ablation study to show which part of our defense mechanism is responsable in providing robustness for each kind of attack.

-**Remember to fill in the Description, Website and Topics of the repository.**

 ## Requirements

 - A `requirements.txt` file is available at the root of this repository, specifying the required packages for all of our experiments;